When most people think about family vacations, fun and sunshine, the words “Orlando, Florida” are probably not far behind.

 Ripley’s is equally as mysterious, dubbed an “odditorium,” and if the shrunken heads are any indication, I’d say it lives up to its reputation.

 Ripley’s Believe It Or Not put’s the Freak in Freak Show and the show in… freak show.
-And yes, it’s quite… unbelievable.More Info (click to expand)
+And yes, it’s quite… unbelievable.More Info (click to show all)

 15. Slurp up Soupa Saiyan